Coryphopteris simulata: Taxonomy

 The species was first described by George Edward Davenport in 1894 as Aspidium simulatum (in the same publication he also suggested that "those persons who reject Aspidium" could use the synonym Nephrodium simulatum).
 Genus boundaries in the family Thelypteridaceae have been subject to regular changes; the species has also been placed in Thelypteris (1910), Parathelypteris (1976) and more recently Coryphopteris (2018).
 As of January 2020, Plants of the World Online accepted the placement in Thelypteris, while the Checklist of Ferns and Lycophytes of the World accepted the placement in Coryphopteris.

 One distinguishing feature is the sweet-smelling fragrance it emits.
 Since it has similarities to the marsh fern, New York fern, and silvery spleenwort, people often fail to notice its existence, and have difficulty distinguishing it from the other similar ferns.
 There is still some confusion today, as this species is relatively uncommon and its shape can be variable.

 Distribution

 Coryphopteris simulata is a terrestrial plant native to Eastern Canada (New Brunswick, Nova Scotia, Ontario and Québec), the North-Central United States (Wisconsin), the Northeastern United States (Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont and West Virginia) and the Southeastern United States (Alabama, Delaware, the District of Columbia, Maryland, North Carolina, Tennessee and Virginia).
 The isolated patch discovered in southwestern Wisconsin was far outside its expected distribution.
 Generally speaking, this plant is uncommon.

 Ecology

 Coryphopteris simulata grows in shaded, marshy wetlands and bog areas such as cedar, spruce, larch, and sphagnum swamps.
-It likes to grow among bryophytes, which protect the plant from the sun and provide it with a shady area.
+It likes to grow among bryophytes, particularly Sphagnum.
 It prefers and is most often found in moist, acidic soil that is soft and spongy.